-A workshop in memory of Dr. Nikolai Botkin
+A workshop dedicated to the memory of Nikolai Botkin

 Whether mechanics, physics, biology or medicine - creating adequate mathematical models is part of the study of complex natural phenomena.
-On 19 and 20 November 2020, a virtual workshop focusing on complex processes and systems will take place at the Technische Universität München (TUM).
+On 4th to 7th October 2022, a workshop focusing on mathematical modeling, analysis and computer simulation of complex physical and biological processes and systems will take place virtually at the Technical University of Munich (TUM).

 Workshop: Mathematical Modeling and Scientific Computing

 The objective of the event is to create an interdisciplinary workshop, which brings together international experts working on mathematical models from various fields.
 These fields include control theory, material science, medicine, and aerospace, to name a few.
 Despite the different applications of mathematical models, the underlying concepts related to the modelling of complex processes and systems share many common features.